Sega development studios: 1960–1990

 In terms of software developers, Yoji Ishii joined 1978, and was involved in sound engineering on various titles like Monaco GP and Zaxxon, before being involved in the planning section working on early arcade titles like Up'n Down, Sindbad Mystery, Flicky, Teddy Boy Blues and Fantasy Zone.
 He also worked with Yu Suzuki on his titles later on, and then moved on to management duties.
-Yu Suzuki joined in 1984, and after a year of doing chores and developing Champion Boxing, he was developing big sensory cabinet games like Hang-On, Space Harrier, OutRun and After Burner.
+Yu Suzuki joined in 1983, and after a year of doing chores and developing Champion Boxing, he was developing big sensory cabinet games like Hang-On, Space Harrier, OutRun and After Burner.
 Each took about six months.
 According to Hisashi Suzuki, it was the environment of being able to do everything in-house that made these kind of cabinets possible.

-Yuji Naka joined the company alongside Hiroshi Kawaguchi and was part of the team that developed software for the SC-3000, the PC Division, which according to Naka had about 15 developers.
+Yuji Naka joined the company alongside Hiroshi Kawaguchi, and was part of the team that developed software for the SC-3000, the PC Division, which according to Naka had about fifteen developers.
 Only some games were outsourced to Compile, all the software was done in-house.
 Software developers were only around 50 people at most, 20 or 30 for hardware-related matters.
-The pace of software development was to develop one game every 1 to 2 months, Yuji Naka recalls bragging with Yu Suzuki who worked more overtime, and it was usual to work at weekends too, as they were essentially living at the company.
-Mark Cerny, the only foreigner in development, recalls the company was very much a sweatshop, saying "It's 1 programmer, 1 artist, 3 months.
+The pace of software development was to develop one game every one to two months, Yuji Naka recalls bragging with Yu Suzuki who worked more overtime, and it was usual to work at weekends too, as they were essentially living at the company.
+Mark Cerny, the only foreigner in development, recalls the company was very much a sweatshop, saying "It's one programmer, one artist, three months.
 That's a game.
-The tokyo group made about 40 games, from which about only 2 could be played and enjoyed".
-Yuji Naka already had a reputation as a great programmer early on.
-Naka had a desire to make games that were not possible on Nintendo hardware, or to port arcade games from more powerful hardware.
-Examples of this include the 3D Dungeons of Phantasy Star, the Mark III version of Hokuto no Ken (overseas known as Black Belt) or ports of the arcade games Space Harrier, Super Thunder Blade and the Capcom game Ghosts'n Goblins.
-However it was the development plan "a game to beat Mario" that caught the attention of a superior of Naka, which started the development of Sonic the Hedgehog.
+The Tokyo group made about 40 games, from which about only two could be played and enjoyed".
+Hideki Sato said much of the same, saying that the company was lagging behind the arcade experience of the company.

+Naka already had a reputation as a great programmer early on.
+He desired to make games that were not possible on Nintendo hardware, or to port arcade games from more powerful hardware.
+Examples of this include the 3D Dungeons of Phantasy Star, the Mark III version of Hokuto no Ken (overseas known as Black Belt) or ports of the arcade games Space Harrier, Super Thunder Blade and the Capcom game Ghouls 'n Ghosts.
+However it was the development plan of making "a game to beat Mario" that caught the attention of a superior of Naka, which started the development of Sonic the Hedgehog.
 The Genesis generally marked a turning point were more original software for consoles began development such as Alex Kidd in the Enchanted Castle, The Revenge of Shinobi, Phantasy Star II and Sword of Vermillion.